openscm/openscm-runner/README.md

   - only push to your own branches (semi-enforced by GitHub's forking workflow but a good reminder)
   - tools we use
   - small MRs
-- other learnings from the basic copier setup into copier

 <!---
 Can use start-after and end-before directives in docs, see